Quercus deserticola

 Quercus deserticola is a Mexican species of oaks in the beech family.
-It grows in central Mexico in the States of Guanajuato, México, Hidalgo, Jalisco, Querétaro, Oaxaca, Sinaloa, Puebla, and Michoacán.
+It grows in central Mexico in the States of Guanajuato, Mexico, Hidalgo, Jalisco, Querétaro, Oaxaca, Sinaloa, Puebla, and Michoacán.

 Description

 Quercus deserticola is a shrub or small tree sometimes as much as 7 metres (23 feet) in height, with gray bark.
 The twigs are yellow-green and densely hairy.
 The leaves are oblong, hairy, semi-leathery, up to 85 mm long, sometimes toothless but other times with 2–5 teeth on either side, the teeth sometimes arranged asymmetrically.